jonthejon/VonNeumann_BasicMachine/README.md

 ---
 We can wire together in different ways two or more of the relays mentioned above.
 Each kind of wiring (combination of relays) will produce a unique result based on the input voltages if the underlying relays.
 These bundled relays are commonly called Logic Gates, since the results presented by them mimic logic operations over their input voltages.

-AND GATE
+AND GATE:
 The behavior of an AND gate is the following:
 - (ALL INPUTS) == true, then OUTPUT ==  true
 - (AT LEAST 1 INPUT) == false, then OUTPUT ==  false

-NAND GATE
+NAND GATE:
 The NAND gate has the oposite behavior of the AND gate:
 - (ALL INPUTS) == true, then OUTPUT ==  false
 - (AT LEAST 1 INPUT) == false, then OUTPUT ==  true

-OR GATE
+OR GATE:
 The behavior of an OR gate is the following:
 - (ALL INPUTS) == false, then OUTPUT ==  false
 - (AT LEAST 1 INPUT) == true, then OUTPUT ==  true

-NOR GATE
+NOR GATE:
 The NOR gate has the oposite behavior of the OR gate:
 - (ALL INPUTS) == false, then OUTPUT ==  true
 - (AT LEAST 1 INPUT) == true, then OUTPUT ==  false

-XOR GATE
+XOR GATE:
 The XOR gate behaves just as the OR gate, but with a catch: the output will be true only if exactly one of the inputs is true:
 - (ALL INPUTS) == true, then OUTPUT ==  false
 - (ALL INPUTS) == false, then OUTPUT ==  false